Deeptig9138/DSA-in-CPP/Basics/Variable, Data Types & Operators/type cast/README.md

 ### What is Type Casting?
 **Type casting** refers to explicitly converting a variable from one data type to another.
 In C++, type casting can be done in two ways:
 1. **Implicit Type Casting (Automatic Casting)**: This happens automatically by the compiler when there is no loss of information in the conversion.
-Also known as type conversion.
+Also known as **Type Conversion**.
 2. **Explicit Type Casting (Manual Casting)**: This is when the programmer manually specifies the type conversion.

 ### Implicit Type Casting (Automatic Type Conversion)